Ubon Ratchathani

-As of 2006, the Ubon Ratchathani urban area had a population of about 200,000.
-This included 85,000 in Thetsaban Nakhon Ubon Ratchathani (Ubon municipality), 30,000 each in Thetsaban Mueang Warin Chamrap (Warin municipality) and Thetsaban Tambon Kham Yai, 24,000 in Thetsaban Tambon Saen Suk, 10,000 each in Thetsaban Tambon Pathum and Tambon Kham Nam Saep, and 6,000 in Thetsaban Tambon Ubon.
+As of 2006, the urban area of Ubon Ratchathani had a population of about 200,000.
+This included 85,000 in Thetsaban Nakhon Ubon Ratchathani (Ubon municipality), 30,000 each in Thetsaban Mueang Warin Chamrap (Warin municipality) and Thetsaban Tambon Kham Yai, 24,000 in Thetsaban Tambon Saen Suk, and 10,000 each in Thetsaban Tambon Pathum and Tambon Kham Nam Saep, as well as 6,000 in Thetsaban Tambon Ubon.

 History

-The city was founded in the late 18th century by Thao Kham Phong, descendant of Phra Wo and Phra Ta, who escaped from King Siribunsan of Vientiane into the Siam Kingdom during the reign of King Taksin the Great.
+The city was founded in the late 18th century by Thao Kham Phong, a descendant of Phra Wo and Phra Ta, who escaped from King Siribunsan of Vientiane into the Siam Kingdom during the reign of King Taksin the Great.
 Later, Thao Kham Phong was appointed to be "Phra Pathum Wongsa" (Thai: พระประทุมวงศา) and the first ruler of Ubon Ratchathani.
-In 1792, Ubon Ratchathani became a province and was also the administrative center of the monthon Isan.
+In 1792, Ubon Ratchathani became a province and was also the administrative center of the Isan monthon.
 Until 1972, Ubon Ratchathani was the largest province of Thailand by area.
 Yasothon Province was split off from Ubon Ratchathani Province in 1972, followed by Amnat Charoen Province in 1993.
-Ubon Ratchathani Province now ranks fifth in area.
+Ubon Ratchathani Province now ranks fifth in the area.

 The city was attacked by French forces during the 1940 Franco-Thai War.

 Ubon grew extensively during World War II when Japanese forces brought in prisoners of war by rail from Kanchanaburi, the survivors of the Burma Railway.
-One legacy of this is a monument in the city's central Thung Si Meuang Park, erected by British prisoners of war in gratitude to the citizens of Ubon Ratchathani for assisting them.
-During the Vietnam War, United States armed forces constructed Ubon Royal Thai Air Force Base, which is now also a dual-use commercial airport.
+One legacy of this is a monument in the city's central Thung Si Mueang Park, erected by British prisoners of war in gratitude to the citizens of Ubon Ratchathani for assisting them.
+During the Vietnam War, the United States armed forces constructed the Ubon Royal Thai Air Force Base, which is now also a dual-use commercial airport.

-Some of the city's religious buildings show the influence of Lao architecture.
+Some of the city's religious buildings show the influence of Laotian architecture.

-The city has branches of the National Archives of Thailand and National Museum of Thailand.
+The city has branches of the National Archives of Thailand and the National Museum of Thailand.

 The world-famous meditation teacher Ajahn Chah, teacher of Ajahn Sumedho, was born in Ubon Ratchathani.